Special Educational Needs and Disability

 Review the support and progress

 As part of this approach, we will produce a SEN Support Plan that describes the provision that we will make to meet a child’s special educational needs and agreed outcomes.
 Parents and carers will be involved in this process.

-At Shield Row Primary School, we have experience of supporting children and young people with a wide range of need including:
+Our experience of supporting children and young people with a wide-range of needs includes pupils with:

 Speech and Language